Dai (Spring and Autumn period): History

-Shortly after becoming head of the Zhao clan (then still part of Jin), Wuxu invited his brother-in-law the king of Dai to a feast.
+Shortly after becoming head of the Zhao clan (then still part of Jin), Wuxu invited his brother-in-law, the king of Dai to a feast.
 The king, whom the Huainanzi describes as a Mohist convert, came with many of the leading men of his country; Wuxu had them massacred.
 He then swiftly invaded, overran, and annexed the lands of Dai to his realm in 457 BC.
 His sister the queen of Dai killed herself rather than live under her brother.
 The expansive territory was given to his nephew Zhou (周, Zhōu).

 The Di continued to live in the area after the Zhao conquest.
 The aftermath of the Zhao conquest is sometimes counted as the first direct contact of the Chinese states with the steppe nomads like the Xiongnu whose threats and invasions shaped much of Chinese history over the next 2,000 years.
 Later sources record that Zhao even "shared" governance of Dai with "the barbarians" in order to keep it relatively peaceful and to allow invasions against the nomadic Hu, who constantly harassed the area with raids.

 Legacy

 Dai continued to be used as a name for the surrounding region, eventually becoming the namesake for Dai Prefecture and Dai County in Shanxi.
-The former site of ancient Dai in Yu County, Hebei, is now preserved as "Dai King City" (代王城, Dàiwángchéng), honoring the memory of the Zhao prince Jia, who created a rump state at Dai to oppose King Zheng of Qin in the decade before his successful unification of China as the Qin Empire.
+The former site of ancient Dai capital in Yu County, Hebei, is now preserved as "Dai King City" (代王城, Dàiwángchéng), honoring the memory of the Zhao prince Jia who created a rump state at Dai to oppose Ying Zheng of Qin in the several years before his successful unification of China as the Qin Empire.